Home

 The DB-90 also syncs to an external sequencer via the MIDI input, which would be very useful for drummers who use a click track on stage.

 I won't do a pros and cons list for this metronome as I only know one drummer who owns it and he has only just purchased it, although he is initially very happy with it.
 He bought it because he had read good reviews from other drummers on a forum posting on which metronome is best for drummers.
 I may add this later as I find out more.
-If you own this metronome and have anything you would like to share with the readers of this page please let me know via the Contact page.
+If you own this metronome and have anything you would like to share with the readers of this page please let me know via the Contact page or make a FB comment below.

 I also have 10 Clip on metronomes in my classroom.
 These are simple to use, clip directly onto the music stand, have a click and LED, mean peripatetic instrumental teachers don't have to carry their own metronomes around and they can easily be loaned to beginning students who don't have a metronome of their own yet.
 Look no further if you are wondering which metronome is good for general classroom use.
 This metronome also feature a clock so there is no excuse for turning up late to lessons when a student has one of these!